Rashes in babies and children

 Rash without fever or itching

 Very small spots, called milia, often appear on a baby's face when they're a few days old.
-Milia may appear white or yellow, depending on your baby's skin colour.
+The spots usually appear on their nose but can also be on other parts of the face, inside their mouth, or on their scalp or chest.

-They usually go away within a few weeks and do not need treatment.
+In young babies, they usually go away within a few weeks and do not need treatment.
+In older children milia might last longer.

 The rash can disappear and reappear.
 It should get better in a few weeks without treatment.